ajaykumar911/android_apps_concepts/README.md

 Wireframing and Prototyping: Sketch out the app's basic layout and functionality.
 Prototyping tools can help visualize your app's design and flow.

-# 2. Setting Up Your Development Environment
+# b.
+Setting Up Your Development Environment

 Android development primarily takes place in Android Studio, the official integrated development environment (IDE) for Android app development: